 There’s no doubt about it, being a homeowner is a big job.

-If you’ve rented in the past, you probably didn’t realize how much maintenance you weren’t doing on your home.
-I know that at our previous apartment complex, the maintenance crew took care of the yard work, regularly cleaned the gutters, pressure-washed the buildings, turned our outdoor faucets on and off with the season, replaced A/C filters, tuned up our HVAC system and more.
+If you’ve rented in the past — or owned a home with an HOA — you probably didn’t realize how much maintenance you weren’t doing on your home.
+At our apartment complex, the maintenance crew took care of the yard work, regularly cleaned the gutters, pressure-washed the buildings, turned our outdoor faucets on and off with the season, replaced A/C filters, tuned up our HVAC system, and more.

-According to Get Rich Slowly’s JD Roth, every $1 spent on home maintenance could help you avoid up to $100 of repairs.
-JD’s home inspector says that in many cases, hundreds or thousands of dollars’ worth of home damage could have been avoided by a few minutes and $10 on the part of the homeowner.
+According to Get Rich Slowly‘s JD Roth, every $1 spent on home maintenance could help you avoid up to $100 of repairs down the road.
+JD’s home inspector says that in many cases, homeowners could have avoided thousands of dollars’ worth of damage with only $10 and a few minutes.

-So if you’re ready to start saving money this weekend, pick one or more of these DIY home maintenance tasks and get to it.
+So, if you’re ready to start some relatively easy home maintenance this weekend, pick one or more of these money saving home maintenance tips, and get to it.

 Save Energy to Save Money

-I’m sure you know that saving energy is one of the best ways to save money over the life of your home.
-The first step to saving money by saving energy is to go through an energy audit.
+Saving energy is one of the best ways to save money over the life of your home.

-Many local utility companies offer a free or cheap home energy auditing service, so check that option first.
+Many local utility companies offer a free or cheap home energy auditing service, so be sure to look into that option.
 If you can’t get a free audit, try the Residential Energy Services Network for information on how to find a certified home energy auditor near you.

 Another option is to do the home energy audit yourself.
-The U.S. Department of Energy offers helpful information on DIY home energy audits and is a good place to begin.
+The U.S. Department of Energy offers helpful information on DIY home energy audits.
+This is a really good place to begin.
 Energy.gov also has a great infographic on home energy audits, which includes information on how much you might save by having your home audited or doing an audit yourself.

 Heat and Cool More Efficiently

-Luckily, there are many ways to save on heating and cooling:
+Luckily, there are many simple ways to save on heating and cooling:

 Programmable thermostats have been around for years, but they’re getting more high-tech every day.
 You could install a basic programmable thermostat, which is helpful if you remember to set it and stick to the program as much as possible.

 If you’d like something a bit more high-tech, check out the Nest learning thermostat, which learns your living patterns and programs itself.
-Other, more affordable thermostats have similar learning mechanisms, and many of today’s programmable thermostats can be controlled wirelessly and remotely through smartphone and tablet apps.
+Other, more affordable thermostats have similar learning mechanisms.
+Plus, many of today’s programmable thermostats can be controlled wirelessly and remotely, through smartphone and tablet apps.

 Another basic way to save on heating and cooling is to install ceiling fans, especially on the upper floors of your home where heat tends to gather at the ceiling.
-Energy-efficient ceiling fans can move air to help you feel cooler in the summer and can push much-needed heat down to the floor in the cold winter months.
+Energy-efficient ceiling fans can move air to help you feel cooler in the summer.
+They can also push much-needed heat down to the floor in the cold winter months.